-The College is committed to achieving informal resolution of complaints relating to harassment and bullying wherever possible.
-In line with this approach, the College has put in place a variety of measures internally to enable staff to be supported.
+1. The College is committed to achieving informal resolution of complaints relating to harassment and bullying wherever possible.
+In line with this approach, the College has put in place a variety of measures to provide support.
 This support will be provided to complainants, those persons against whom complaints have been made and any witnesses.

-External organisations can also prove a useful source of information and support and useful contact details are provided at the end of this section.
+External organisations can also prove a useful source of information and support.
+A list of organisations is provided at the end of this section.
+This list provides some suggestions but is not exhaustive.

-INTERNAL SOURCES
+2. INTERNAL SOURCES